CS

 Mazda CX-6e GT484km~370km~355km24%

-The pattern: lower-Cd cars (Model 3, Ioniq 6, Polestar 2) lose less.
-Tall SUVs (Atto 3, MG4) lose more at highway.
+The pattern: low-drag sedans (Model 3, Polestar 2) lose least.
+Tall SUVs and the boxier hatches (Atto 3, MG4) lose most at highway speed.
 For a Brisbane-Sydney trip, aim for at least 400km of real highway range to avoid more than one charge stop.
+The Hyundai IONIQ 6, which used to anchor this table, is no longer on the Australian price list outside the $115,000 IONIQ 6 N.

 Charging Speed: The Spec That Determines Road Trips